Canada’s First Nuclear Purity Natural Graphite

 This profile is part of a paid investor education campaign.*

-Canada Carbon Inc. (TSXV:CCB) is a graphite-focused exploration company with three strategic 100 percent owned properties in Quebec.
-The company is currently focused on the Miller Project which holds a rare form of hydrothermal lump-vein (HLV) graphite.
+Canada Carbon Inc. (TSXV:CCB) is a graphite-focused exploration company with three wholly-owned properties in Quebec.
+The company is currently focused on the Miller project which holds a rare form of hydrothermal lump-vein (HLV) graphite.

-Planned production from Phase 1 development of the Miller Project, as outlined in the 2016 preliminary economic assessment (PEA), consists of nuclear purity graphite and architectural marble.
-Canada Carbon has shown it can produce very high purity graphite concentrate from flotation recovery without the need for expensive chemical processes.
-The company has also demonstrated that through thermal processing the Miller HLV graphite can obtain a purity of 99.9998 percent carbon in graphite form (Cg), making it more than suitable for high-technology applications, including nuclear as well as aerospace and military end-uses.
+Planned production from Phase 1 development of the Miller project, as outlined in the 2016 preliminary economic assessment (PEA), consists of nuclear purity graphite and architectural marble.
+Canada Carbon has shown it can produce a high purity graphite concentrate from flotation recovery without the need for expensive chemical processes.
+The company has also demonstrated that through thermal processing the Miller HLV graphite can obtain a purity of 99.9998 percent graphitic carbon, making it suitable for high-technology applications, including nuclear as well as aerospace and military end-uses.

 Canada Carbon’s ultra-high-purity Miller HLV graphite is currently undergoing testing by several international labs for assessment in their research programs.
-The company is also awaiting designation as an ASTM International standard for nuclear graphite
+The company is also awaiting designation as an ASTM International standard for nuclear graphite.
+Canada Carbon has secured a 10-year, 200-tonne supply agreement with Dunedin Energy Systems Ltd., a Canadian developer of small modular nuclear reactors, for US$40,000 per tonne.
+Dunedin Energy also has the option to purchase an additional 50 tonnes at any time at a price of $45,000 per tonne.

-Canada Carbon recently welcomed the addition of Dr. Pieter Barnard, who spent his entire career in management positions at GrafTech International, to the company’s Board of Directors.
+Canada Carbon welcomed the addition of Dr. Pieter Barnard to the company’s Board of Directors.
+Barnard has spent his entire career in management positions at GrafTech International.

-- Miller Graphite achieved 99.9998% Ct purity through thermal treatment alone; certified suitable for nuclear applications by Evans Analytical of Liverpool, New York
+- Miller graphite achieved 99.9998 percent Ct purity through thermal treatment alone; certified suitable for nuclear applications by Evans Analytical of Liverpool, New York

 - In the final stages of qualifying as feedstock for the production of graphene applications